Got a fire blanket within reach of your galley? You should. Actually, even in a house, it’s a great safety item.

 A fire blanket is extremely easy to use, but like anything else it’s good to think about it before you need it.
 This video is only 34 seconds long and explains everything you need to know:

-If you can’t watch the video, the little picture at the top of this article shows the basic concept — hold the straps at the top of the blanket with the blanket covering the back of your hands and place the blanket over the fire to smother it.
+If you can’t watch the video, the basic concept is simple– hold the straps at the top of the blanket with the blanket covering the back of your hands and place the blanket over the fire to smother it.
 The flames should not come through the blanket.
 Let it sit for at least 20 minutes to avoid a flare-up.
 Of course, keep an eye on the area during that time!

 Okay, so now you’re wondering how and where you’re going to store it on the boat so it’s readily available should you need it.
 If your boat is laid out at all like ours, you just don’t have suitable wall space in the galley.
 Reader Annette Baker (see her web site The Seamless Sailor for great info on boat sewing projects) came up with a great idea, shown in the photo.
 She attached a wire bin to the ceiling near — but not over — the stove.

-This is the fire blanket I bought from Amazon — actually, I bought two since Barefoot Gal’s galley is long and narrow and I wanted a fire blanket on each side of the stove.
+This is the fire blanket I bought from Amazon — actually, I bought two since Barefoot Gal’s galley is long and narrow and I wanted one on each side of the stove.